Intervention/docs/image/v3/modifying/resizing.md

 > public Image::pad(int $width, int $height, $background = 'ffffff', string $position = 'center'): ImageInterface

-Padded resizing means that the original image is scaled until it fits the defined target size with unchanged aspect ratio.
+Padded resizing means that the original image is scaled to fit the defined target size without changing the aspect ratio.
 The original image is not scaled up but only down.

-Compared to the `cover()` method, this method does not create cropped areas, but possibly new empty areas on the sides of the result image.
-These are filled with the specified background color.
+Compared to the `cover()` method, this method does not create cropped areas, but possibly new empty areas on the sides of the resulting image.
+These will be filled with the given background color.

 #### Parameters